Biarca/patrol-k8s-marketplace/README.md

 - **PATROL_STATS_TIME**=<#Frequency in minutes for updating Biarca Patrol statictics in Patrol Dashboard.
 PLEASE NOTE THAT THE VALUE SHOULD BE ABOVE 15.
 Example:- 15>

 ### 3.4 Creating Patrol Specific GCP Resources
-Navigate to the path `<Path to patrol-installer>/patrol-k8s-marketplace/terraform` a nd execute the below command to install the required GCP resources in the installer project.
+Navigate to the path `<Path to patrol-installer>/patrol-k8s-marketplace/terraform` and execute the below command to install the required GCP resources in the installer project.
 ````
 $ bash installer.sh
 ````
-As part of the script execution, when prompted for a value provide 'yes'.
+As part of the script execution, it will prompt for the user password to run few sudo commands.
+Also when it prompts for a value provide 'yes'.

 **Note:** Post successful completion of the script, few values will be displayed at the end of the script.
 Those values MUST be provided in the Marketplace UI during the Patrol app installation
 ### 3.5 Patrol Installation from GCP Marketplace